 Goal #5 was instituted to ensure that the school and SHPS are stable and sustainable.
 As ADA has decreased the past few years during COVID19 restrictions and challenges, the school is looking to return to pre-pandemic rates and to build from there.

-Sac High has implemented many strategies to increase ADA, as each year we look to improve our ADA especially in the midst of the COVID-19 pandemic.
+PS7 has implemented many strategies to increase ADA, as each year we look to improve our ADA especially in the midst of the COVID-19 pandemic.
 Teachers take attendance daily and our front office manager audits this attendance on a daily basis.
 An autocall goes out every single day to scholars who are absent.
 Scholars who are consistently absent receive a personal phone call and touchpoint from the Front Office Manager.
-In addition, Sac High hired a Student Services Coordinator who meets consistently and extensively with scholars who are chronically absent.
-Sac High also held an Attendance Culture Cup to promote attendance and reward scholars for consistent daily attendance.
+The Front Office Manager tracks weekly ADA to notice areas of strength and areas of concern.
+In addition, PS7 also held an Attendance Culture Cup to promote attendance and reward scholars for consistent daily attendance.

-Metrics/Indicators Baseline 2022-23 Goal Balanced budget Balanced each school year Balanced at the end of the fiscal year Average Daily Attendance (ADA) End of quarter 3: 2021-22 = 91.9% 2020-21 = 92.2% 2019-20 = 93.0% 2018-19 = 93.6% Increase ADA by 1%
+Metrics/Indicators Baseline 2022-23 Goal Balanced budget Balanced each school year Balanced at the end of the fiscal year Average Daily Attendance (ADA) End of quarter 3: 2021-22 PS7 E = 90.1% PS7 M =88.8% 2020-21 PS7 E = 91.7% PS7 M = 92.6% Increase ADA by 1%